Adam Clarke (Durham University cricketer)

 Adam Peter Augustus Clarke (born 13 September 1984) is an English cricketer.
 Clarke is a right-handed batsman who bowls right-arm medium-fast.
 He was born in Greenwich, London.

 While studying for his degree at Durham University, Clarke made his only first-class appearance for Durham UCCE against Northamptonshire in 2004.
-In this match, he was dismissed for a duck in the university's first-innings by Robert White, while with the ball he bowled 5.4 wicket-less overs.
+In this match, he was dismissed for a duck in the university's first-innings by Rob White, while with the ball he bowled 5.4 wicket-less overs.